The Planted Pantry » Desserts » Healthy Oatmeal Cookies

 • Optional Add-ins: chocolate chips, chopped nuts, sunflower seeds, dried fruit, etc.

-Finished Plate of healthy oatmeal cookies
+Finished healthy oatmeal cookies surrounded by oats on grey surface

 Healthy Oatmeal Cookies